 History of St. Ignatius

-The candlesticks on the Altar were brought from England in 1858.
-The bell was installed in the 1980's and is from the WWII Liberty Ship Henry Wynkoop.
-The reed organ was built circa 1900 and installed at Christ Church Frederica in 1933.
-The original hand pump is still intact.
-The pipes are merely decorative.
-For years, the windows in the Church were translucent, jalousie-panel glass.
-But beginning in the year 2000 ten new stained glass windows were designed by M.B.
-Keys, a parishioner of Christ Church Frederica, and made by the Wippell Company of Exeter, England.
-The Rt.
-Rev. Henry I. Louttit, Bishop of Georgia, blessed the new windows April 29, 2001.
+The bell was installed in the 1980s and is from the WWII Liberty Ship, Henry Wynkoop.
+For years the windows in the church were translucent, jalousie-panel glass.
+Beginning in the year 2000, ten new stained-glass windows were designed by Mary Beth Keys, a parishioner of Christ Church, completed by the Wippell Company of Exeter, England, and blessed by The Rt.
+Rev. Henry I. Louttit, Bishop of Georgia, on April 29, 2001.

 A plaque displaying some of the list of names of the first baptized members of St. Ignatius from 1870-1970 was installed in the church in 2009.